aircall/integration-test/README.md

 **Bonus**: Code and animate screen transitions.

-Show us what you can do in 6 hours top :) We'll do a debrief afterwards and it's ok if you didn't integrate all of it.
+Show us what you can do in 6 hours top :) We'll do a debrief afterwards and it's ok if you didn't integrate all of it #qualityOverQuantity

 ## Code